blankoworld/eli/README.md

 ## About

-This is a javascript widget that permit to show a StatusNet/GNU Social timeline.
+This is a javascript widget that permit to show a GNU Social timeline.
 This works for a user or a group.

 ![User Timeline](eli_attachment.png)   ![Group Timeline](eli_group.png)

 ## License